IntersectMBO/governance-actions/mainnet/2024-10-30-hf10/metadata.jsonld.md

-1. The formal specification for CIP-1684 in Agda
+1. The formal specification for CIP-1694 in Agda;
 2. The ledger implementation in Haskell that corresponds to this formal specification

 A security report will be provided for the new Plutus primitives.